gtcasl/cash/README.md

     $ git clone https://github.com/gtcasl/cash.git && cd cash
     $ mkdir build && cd build

-Then use run cmake to generate the makefile and export the package informations:
+Then use run cmake to generate the makefile:

     $ cmake .. -DJIT=LLVM

-Optionally, you can also install Cash on your system:
+Build and install Cash on your system:

+    $ make -j`nproc` all
-    $ make install
+    $ sudo make install

 That's all!